Easy Chunky Crochet Cardigan Free Pattern

 Colours used are Antler and Canyon Sunset (approximately 4 skeins of Canyon and 2 skeins of Antler for Kiks + Jack’s version, however the pattern shows you how to customize your stripes so if you would like them more even then you should purchase 3 skeins of each – assuming your measurements are similar.
 Alternatively if you want to crochet in one colour then purchase all in the one colour).

 6 mm crochet hook (US size 10) and 5 mm hook (US size 8).
-We use many different crochet hooks and some of them can get quite pricey – but if you are a beginner and looking for some great budget friendly ergonomic crochet hooks try these from Amazon.
-It comes in a set and the grip and shape is amazing for beginner crocheters.
-We love these and recommend them to all our beginner crochet friends.
+We use many different crochet hooks and if you are looking for some great budget friendly ergonomic crochet hooks try these from Amazon.
+It comes in a set and the grip and the shape is amazing for beginner crocheters.
+However our absolute favourite, slightly more pricey crochet hooks are these crochet hooks.
+You can buy then in a set or individually.
+We started our collection just purchasing the size 4 ,5 and 6.

 Measuring Tape.
 We use a super budget friendly measuring tape.
 Make sure it has cm and inches (not all patterns are written with both).
 We are always crocheting on the go so we like our tapes small and compact and we put one in our design area, one in our bag and one in our car.
 Retractable works best!
 We use these super cheap mini measuring tapes from Amazon.